MatiasLoiseau/MLOps-Starter-Kit/README.md

 ```

 ### 5. Create the MLFlow Database

-Access the PostgreSQL client and run the following SQL commands:
+Run these SQL commands to set up the database:

 ```sql
 CREATE DATABASE mlflow_db;
 CREATE USER mlflow_user WITH ENCRYPTED PASSWORD 'mlflow';
 GRANT ALL PRIVILEGES ON DATABASE mlflow_db TO mlflow_user;
 ```
 ---

 ## Running the MLFlow Server

-### 1. Activate the Conda environment and set environment variables:
+### 1. Activate Conda and Set Environment Variables

 ```bash
 conda activate mlops-env